cartigli/vault/xsorted()/III SQL/VIII Joins.md

 	t.column_name = t2.column_name;
 ```

-Question:
-The new and the old join syntax - Exercise #1
-Retrieve a table containing three columns:
+""Retrieve a table containing three columns:
-1. The employee number (`emp_no`) as recorded in the departments manager table (`dept_manager`).
+1. The employee number (emp_no) as recorded in the departments manager table (dept_manager).
-2. Their contract salary value (`salary`), obtained from the `salaries` table.
+2. Their contract salary value (salary), obtained from the salaries table.
-3. The start date of their contracts (`from_date`).
+3. The start date of their contracts (from_date).
-Aim to write your query using the old join syntax.
+Aim to write your query using the old join syntax.""
 SOLUTION:
 ```mysql
 SELECT